GSK plc (GSK) Beta Value: Understanding the Market Risk

-The price-to-earnings ratio for GSK plc (NYSE: GSK) is above average at 12.84x.
+The price-to-earnings ratio for GSK plc (NYSE: GSK) is above average at 12.87x.
 The 36-month beta value for GSK is also noteworthy at 0.69.
-There are mixed opinions on the stock, with 9 analysts rating it as a “buy,” 0 rating it as “overweight,” 12 rating it as “hold,” and 2 rating it as “sell.”

-The average price estimated by analysts for GSK is $40.31, which is $10.61 above than the current price.
-The public float for GSK is 2.00B, and at present, short sellers hold a 0.19% of that float.
-The average trading volume of GSK on March 10, 2023 was 3.99M shares.
+The public float for GSK is 2.00B, and at present, short sellers hold a 0.14% of that float.
+The average trading volume of GSK on March 14, 2023 was 3.93M shares.

 Do You Know The Best Place To Find Gains In Volatile Markets?